SidneyFC17/fieloelr/doc/UC-ELR-0016-Create Question Backend Page.md

 ##### 6. Question name is null (step 12 of basic flow)
    1. The administrator does not fill the Question Name field
    2. The administrator presses the Save button
-   3. The system automatically fills the Question Name field with the 20 first characters of the Question Text
+   3. The system automatically sets the Question Name field with the 20 first characters of the Question Text
-   4. The system calls the Use Case [*Create Question*](https://github.com/FieloIncentiveAutomation/fieloelr/blob/feature/elrbackend/doc/UC-ELR-0005-Create%20Question.md)
-   5. The system calls the Use Case [*Create Answer Option*](https://github.com/FieloIncentiveAutomation/fieloelr/blob/feature/elrbackend/doc/UC-ELR-0006-Create%20Answer%20Option.md)
-   6. The system displays the Module view backend page with all its defined related lists
-   7. End of flow
+   4. Back to step 14 of basic flow

 ##### 7. The administrator presses the New button (step 9 of basic flow)
    1. The administrator presses the New button in the Answer Options area